leah-jala/Portfolio-Project-One/README.md

     - Articles - The star is further used in place of a normal bullet point to be a bit more fun, and stick to the American theme.
     - Commit page - A variety of icons are used to match the topic content, to make it visually more interesting.
 I think that this would also help a returning user to go back to the correct section again.

-#### Color scheme
+#### Color scheme (Goal 10)
 - The color scheme is based on the American flag colors.
 I've used this with the hope of enhancing the user experience "fun factor."
 See credits below.
 The intention is to make it a lively visual experience for a student, who is interested in going to the United States.
 The colors match the intent of the content, being US-related, but also because when we think of international sport, we think about national colors.

-### Time line Images
+### Time line Images (Goals 2, 4, 10)
 The timeline image follow the prepare (get ready), make contact (get set) and commit (go) theme.
 When we train and race as rowers there is loads of preparation/traing, the "make contact" relates to the race because communication/teamwork is so essential.
 As a rower you need to commit to your crew and your race plan to get a good result (go!).
 The images follow this story.

 The preparation page shows some rowers carrying their boat after a pracice paddle.
 The contact image is mid-race.
 The commit image shows a successful result of winning a medal.
 This visual story makes the site more interesting, the user more engaged and the content relatable.
 I tested a few versions of this with rowers before settling on the approach.

+As mentioned above, each timeline page top image matches its respective webcard from the homepage.

 ### Prepare page
 This page summarizes the sorts of things young people should take into consideration when making a big decision about studying abroad.
-The site does not seek to repeat information that is already in the public domain,b but to help students figure out if going abroad to the US is right for them.
+The site does not seek to repeat information that is already in the public domain, but to help students figure out if going abroad to the US is right for them.
 The aim is to help rowers identifying some criteria for selecting a university, and to also help them undersand what recruiters are looking for.
 With this rowers can set recruiting goals, which is important.
 Recruiters are charming people and would be easy to choose a team because the coach is nice, but end up at a university that doesn't meet their needs.
 This why I recommend rowers to set goals and stick to them.

 - The first box summarizes points to consider when presenting yourself to teams.
 This will help rowers make a document to present to recruiters.
 - The most viewed page on my current Wix website is about how to write a rowing CV.
 Box 2, summarizes the information that should be included.